hashicorp/terraform-provider-aws/docs/contributing/pullrequest-submission-and-lifecycle.md

 1. In some cases, we might decide that a PR should be closed without merging.
    We'll make sure to provide clear reasoning when this happens.

+## Branch Prefixes

+We try to use a common set of branch name prefixes when submitting pull requests.
+Prefixes give us an idea of what the branch is for.
+For example, `td-staticcheck-st1008` would let us know the branch was created to fix a technical debt issue, and `f-aws_emr_instance_group-refactor` would indicate a feature request for the `aws_emr_instance_group` resource that’s being refactored.
+These are the prefixes we currently use:

+- f = feature
+- b = bug fix
+- d = documentation
+- td = technical debt
+- v = "vendoring"/dependencies

+Conventions across non-AWS providers varies so when working with other providers please check the names of previously created branches and conform to their standard practices.

 ## Common Review Items